ASC Migration – Immigration Law Experts

 Australia is the largest country in Oceania, the world’s sixth-largest country with a population of nearly 26 million, and is the largest island in the world.
-Canberra is the nation’s capital, while the largest city is Sydney, and other major metropolitan areas are Melbourne, Brisbane, Perth, and Adelaide.
+Canberra is the nation’s capital, while the largest city is Sydney (just), and other major metropolitan areas are Melbourne, Brisbane, Perth, and Adelaide.

 Australia is a highly developed country, with the world’s twelfth-largest economy.
 It has a high-income economy, with the world’s tenth-largest per capita income.

-Immigrants account for 30% of the country’s population (the highest proportion among major Western nations) whilst it is rated as the eighth-highest on the ‘Human Development Index’, and the ninth-highest ranked democracy globally.
+Migrants to Australia account for 30% of the country’s population (the highest proportion among major Western nations) whilst it is rated as the eighth-highest on the ‘Human Development’ index, and the ninth-highest ranked ‘Democracy’ globally.

 Click any of the ‘+’ signs below for more specific fun facts

 Mainland Australia is the world’s largest island and is made up of 7 States.

 The following information is about the biggest state in Australia - Western Australia (WA).

 1. The capital of Western Australia is Perth (the most isolated city in the world), with the next closest city being Adelaide in South Australia, and that’s over 2,200 km away.

 2. WA boasts over 12,500 kilometres of coastline.
 Which means you are never going to be stepping on anyone’s towel at the beach.